Men Could Be Hysterical, Too

-When a raving, incoherent 27-year-old man was committed to Hudson River State Hospital for the Insane in April of 1887, no one thought much of it.
+When a raving 27-year-old man was committed to Hudson River State Hospital for the Insane in April of 1887, no one thought much of it.

-But 12 days later, another man arrived at the door in much the same condition.
+But 12 days later, another man arrived at the door in much the same incoherent condition.
 When the men regained awareness and could be interrogated, it turned out that they worked in the same nearby rubber factory.

 That summer, a third man was brought to the hospital, where he was described as “in a condition of great mental excitement, disturbing the neighborhood by loud noises and violent praying.”
 He, too, turned out to be a co-worker.